KIDS FOR KIDS

 The latest Annual Accounts are now available for you to read on line - and to print - (see right hand column).

-- Continued use of volunteers and sponsorship enables administrative costs to remain low.
+- The continued use of volunteers and sponsorship enables administrative costs to remain low.
 Our new Volunteer Coordinator is a major help in America.

 Chairman London Committee

 Chairman Surrey Committee

 Honorary Chairman Khartoum Committee

 - Mr. Omer Shumeina